donoftime2018/ItemCatalog/README.md

 The live application is now [hosted on Render.com](https://item-catalog-client.onrender.com/) using the renderDeploymentSetup branch.
 Render.com handles all hosting and scaling requirements, ensuring a seamless and reliable user experience.
 This branch is specifically configured for the deployment workflow, replacing the previous Docker deployment.

 Feel free to explore the Docker images or view the live application hosted on Render.com!

+🚧 Work in Progress:
+Several new features and enhancements are currently being developed to improve functionality, performance, and user experience:

+1. Redux Integration for Smarter State Management:
+Refactoring the app to use Redux for global state management, reducing unnecessary network requests by only syncing with the backend during actual CRUD operations.

+1. Image Uploads via Multer:
+Enabling users to upload images of listed items for better visual context and assessment, using Multer for handling image uploads on the backend.

+1. Real-Time Price and Stock Monitoring with Cheerio:
+Implementing web scraping functionality with Cheerio to detect live updates such as price changes or stock availability by crawling item links from external platforms.

+These features are actively being developed on feature branches and will be merged into the main codebase as they are completed and tested.

 > 📌 Used as a Foundation for HCI/UIUX Coursework:
 >